duckdb/duckdb-web/docs/sql/duckdb_table_functions.md

 ---
 layout: docu
-title: DuckDb_ Table Functions
+title: DuckDb_% Table Functions
 selected: Documentation/DuckDB Table Functions
 ---
 DuckDB offers a collection of table functions that provide metadata about the current database.
-The names of these functions are prefixed with `duckdb_`.
+These functions reside in the `main` schema and their names are prefixed with `duckdb_`.

 The resultset returned by a `duckdb_` table function may be used just like an ordinary table or view.
 For example, you can use a `duckdb_` function call in the `FROM`-clause of a `SELECT`-statment, and you may refer to the columns of its returned resultset elsewhere in the statement, for example in the `WHERE`-clause.